 Thinking forward, in twenty years, we may live in a world where all our transport runs on electricity, our domestic power is delivered by hydrogen, and fossil fuels are obsolete.

-Q5 have been at the forefront of these macro trends, supporting our many clients to prepare for what’s next, while ensuring they remain at the top of their changes delivering their near-term priorities.
+Q5 energy and utilities consultants have been at the forefront of these macro trends, supporting our many clients to prepare for what’s next, while ensuring they remain at the top of their changes delivering their near-term priorities.

-Organisations are more than ever embracing this transition, with seismic shifts in strategy, business models and ways of working.
+Organisations are embracing this transition, with seismic shifts in strategy, business models and ways of working.
 Businesses are seeking to thrive, not just survive, in a world where energy production moves towards net zero.

 Carbon and climate impact are key, yet not the only drivers of change.
 We see the transition as more holistic, touching all parts of an organisation.
 The energy and utility organisations of the future need to change where they work, how they work and why they work.
 This will involve reimagining and pivoting their core propositions.